jaketrent/jaketrent-blog/content/post/parameterized-states-webflow.md

   - "java"
   - "spring"
   - "webflow"
-description: My first experience with <a href="http://www.springsource.org/webflow" target="_blank">Spring Webflow</a> is on a project that uses Webflow 1.0.5.
-So far,
+description: My first experience with Spring Webflow is on a project that uses Webflow 1.0.5.
 metaKeywords: java, spring, webflow
 draft: false
 ---